 Mr Kalsi currently works at Imperial College Healthcare in London and Heatherwood and Wexham Park Hospitals NHS Foundation Trust as a Consultant Urological surgeon and has a sub-specialist interest in Male sexual and genital conditions (andrology), Microsurgery (vas reversal, varicocele and sperm retrieval) and laser surgery for stones and prostates (Holmium laser enucleation of the prostate – HoLEP)

 Urology is the study of the genito-urinary system.
 This includes the kidneys, the ureters, the bladder, the prostate and the urethra.
 It also includes the male reproductive organs including the testis, the epididymis and the vas deferens.
 One the first signs of a problem in the genito-urinary system is blood in the urine.
 This can be either visible or non-visible ie only seen on dipstick testing or under a microscope.
 This can often be the first presentation of kidney or bladder cancer.
 If this is picked up early then the success rate and survival is much higher.
 This has recently been part of a major NHS campaign ‘blood in the pee’ and has been supported by the Premier league.

-Mr Jas Kalsi is an expert private urologist in London and Berkshire who uses the latest technology to diagnose and treat patients with blood in the urine.
+Mr Jas Kalsi is an expert private urologist in Windsor and Berkshire who uses the latest technology to diagnose and treat patients with blood in the urine.

 Privately, Mr Jas Kalsi consults in all aspects of urological disease such as blood in the urine (Haematuria), difficulty passing urine (Lower urinary tract symptoms – LUTS) and raised PSA levels.
 He also sees both national and international patients with specialist andrological problems (Peyronie’s disease, male infertility, erectile dysfunction, hypogonadism, premature ejaculation and penile reconstruction).